Subscribe to updates

 By the time you finished your lessons, how long did it take you to finally get a client?

 I finished the course in September.
-Four months.
-I got a client in January.
+Four months after, I got a client in January.

 Sa loob ng four months na yun, bina-bother ka ba ni husband?